When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 This means it may be more effective to teach young people who struggle with eye contact to look at faces – mouths, foreheads, noses for instance – rather than directly into eyes.

-1. Have adults “show rather than just tell” children and young people about eye contact
+4. Have adults “show rather than just tell” children and young people about eye contact:

 As always, children and teens learn a great deal from watching what adults do, not just from what we tell them to do!
 This means as professionals we should be vigilant about using appropriate eye contact with the children we work with.
 This of course does not mean providing so much eye contact that young people feel uncomfortable (I’m sure you have found like I have that sometimes it is therapeutically best to turn our gaze away when working with some young people).

-However providing good eye contact with children whenever appropriate – and encouraging parents/caregivers to do the same at home (especially when they are providing instructions or listening to their child talk) – is an important way of teaching young people this skill.
+However, providing our own appropriate level of eye contact with children– and encouraging parents/caregivers to do the same at home (especially when they are providing instructions or listening to their child talk) – is an important way of teaching young people that eye contact can be helpful, and also that it isn’t required all of the time – and that’s okay too.

-1. Increasing motivation and decreasing distress for eye contact
+5. Increasing motivation and decreasing distress for eye contact:

 We want to support parents/caregivers to not to constantly “nag” children about this issue – as we know, distressed and unmotivated children or teens are unlikely to change or learn this skill effectively in the long term.